 The one exception to the negative tone of this coverage was David Stabler’s interview with three Portland business leaders who supported the measure (Dan Wieden, Jeff Harvey and Gordon Sondland) within a story about the response of the business community to the tax.

 Beth Slovic in an Oct.
 23 story basically attempted to point out the measure’s flaws (as she saw them), mostly by stating the obvious, that it wasn’t simply about hiring teachers, and then pointing out possible shortcomings in the measure that might prevent it from accomplishing what it set out to accomplish.
-The first apparent to voters from the ballot title and explanation, of course, so it wasn’t exactly news.
+The first was apparent to voters from the ballot title and explanation, of course, so it wasn’t exactly news.
 But apparently both The Oregonian and Willamette Week thought that the idea of including arts organizations in the education experiences of children was a “wedge” issue of some sort.

 In the middle of a story ostensibly about how much supplemental funding the tax would need from school districts to meet its goals, Willamette Week wrote, “The measure creates permanent taxpayer funding for local arts groups, including the city’s wealthiest,” and proceeded to name the obvious big groups (the art museum, opera and symphony) without bothering to mention the many smaller organizations that would receive money or to give any context whatsoever for this part of the measure.
 But then, neither did The Oregonian.